opoupeney/dfd/source/devguide/dfx-anatomy-of-an-app2.rst

 “locked areas” where developers using the Template are not alloz alter these areas) and “unlocked areas” (developers can drop their views in theses areas while composing application pages).
 This mechanism ensures consistency in developing User Interfaces where only a few Templates may be needed to develop an entire application.

+Tablet Page Editor
+,,,,,,,,,,,,,,,,,,

+The Tablet *Page Editor* can be used to build

+* a Single View Page Template containing

+Mobile Page Editor
+,,,,,,,,,,,,,,,,,,

+The Mobile *Page Editor* can be used to build

+* a Single View Page Template containing

 |